ICESI/ds-chef/centos7/08_lxd/README.md

 vagrant destroy -f
 ```

-How to create a network profile and assign IPs from LAN
+How to create a new network profile
 ```
 lxc profile list
 lxc profile create bridgeprofile